triblatron/dagui/README.md

 There will also be automated performance tests that render to texture as a proxy for the screen.
 Alongside these will be microbenchmarks that measure performance of various idioms used to implement the library.

-Finally there will be manual usability tests that require running the full system and a tester with some UX experience.
+Finally, there will be manual usability tests that require running the full system and a tester with some UX experience.

 ## Known failing platforms
 none